rustyrussell/pettycoin/_posts/2014-11-05-Playing-with-invertible-bloom-lookup-tables-and-bitcoin-transactions.md

 being relayed to us, so we expect "our" transactions to dominate.

-And it turns out that it's much easier to detect transactions which aren't in the block than those that are; we only need to find a single standalone fragment with count -1, and we can be fairly confident that it means we've found one of our transactions and should remove the whole thing.
+And it turns out that it's much easier to detect transactions which aren't in the block than recover those that are; we only need to find a single standalone fragment with count -1, and we can be fairly confident that it means we've found one of our transactions and should remove the whole thing.
 Finding a single exposed fragment for a transaction like this is far more likely than finding all fragments of a transaction exposed, and indeed our cliff for these is far higher, around 3300:

 ![Graph of removal success](https://rustyrussell.github.io/pettycoin/images/removal-stats-simple.svg "Graph of removal success")

-Finally, here's a heat map of interaction between the two, as the number of "their" transactions we need to recover and the number of "our" transactions we should remove varies.
+Finally, here's a graph of interaction between the two, as the number of "their" transactions we need to recover and the number of "our" transactions we should remove varies.
 Blue is 100% recovered (ie. always success) red is 0% (ie. never):

 ![Recovery success with variable ours/theirs](https://rustyrussell.github.io/pettycoin/images/heatmap-8byte.svg "Recovery success with variable ours/theirs")